 Note: Sometimes administrators ask us if they can simply edit a past program, rather than creating a new program from scratch.
 You should definitely not do this!
-Rather, you will want to start a new program.
+Instead you will want to duplicate a program or start a new program.

 SET UP POINTS INCREMENTS

-Get There -- Setup > Manage Points System
+Then, go to Setup > Manage Points System.

 How many points should someone earn for doing an activity?
 This number will be your “Standard Activity” number.
 All activities default to this number.
 You may also add “big” or “super” point values.
 Even if you do not use these, keep in mind that they must have values that are greater than the standard activity.